Schindler-EPFL-Lab/thermoxels/README.md

 ### Local

-To train and evaluate Thermoxels, first download our dataset and then use the following scripts
+To train and evaluate Thermoxels, first download Thermoscenes and then use the following scripts

 ```bash